Thanh-Truong/thanh-truong.github.io/_posts/2021-06-20-notes-about-fhs-on-linux.md

 * `/media`
 Mount points for removable media such as CD-ROMs (appeared in FHS-2.3 in 2004).
-* `/mnt`
-Temporarily mounted filesystems.

 * `/opt`
 Add-on application software packages.[8]

 * `/root`
 Home directory for the root user.

 * `/sys`
 Contains information about devices, drivers, and some kernel features.
 * `/tmp`
-Directory for temporary files (see also /var/tmp).
-Often not preserved between system reboots and may be severely size-restricted.
+Directory for temporary files (see also /var/tmp), and they are not preserved between system reboots and can be size-restricted.

 * `/usr`
 Secondary hierarchy for read-only user data; contains the majority of (multi-)user utilities and applications.
-Should be shareable and read-only.[10][11]
+Should be shareable and read-only.
-* `/usr/bin`
-Non-essential command binaries (not needed in single-user mode); for all users.

 * `/usr/include`
 Standard include files.

+# Where should I put my script ?
+The answer is none of the above.
+I suggest to use `/usr/local/bin` to make available for system-wide unless I use `~/bin` for user scoped script.
+The script and its data are located under personal home directory.

+Under `/usr/local` there are potentially more subdirectories to accommodate libraries or data, e.g., `/usr/local/bin`, `/usr/local/lib`, `/usr/local/share`.